balena-io/docs/pages/installing/gettingStarted-Odroid-XU4.md

 > You have to be really careful here, and make 100% sure you are entering the correct SD card details.
 You could end up copying over the wrong drive, such as your master hard disk, and then you're gonna have a bad time.
 Double check everything!

-Also, choose the right file location for your .img file in the input file field (if=...).
+Also, be sure to choose the right file location for your `.img` file in the input file field (if=...).
 `sudo dd bs=1m if=~/Downloads/resin-myApp-0.1.0-0.0.4.img of=/dev/rdisk2`

 __NOTE:__ that we subtly changed the device name from "/dev/disk2s1" to "/dev/rdisk2".
 You'll want to do the same when you execute the below command.